buyallmemes/blog-api/posts/20240422-testing-guideline.md

 ### Have many test classes per production class

-Do not feel compelled to stuff all your tests for `FooService` into `FooServiceTest`
+Do not feel compelled to stuff all your tests for `FooService` into `FooServiceTest`.
 Every test that needs a slightly different setup should go into a separate test class.
 It helps to understand what exactly is going on in a test class.
 For example, `FooServiceUserNotFoundExceptionTest` requires little to no explanations.